khadas/khadas_docs/linux/source/vim1/CaptureLog.md

 This document only applies to Ubuntu Linux.
 {% endnote %}

-In some cases, if the system is behaving abnormally or we are getting some unexpected outputs, it will be necessary to capture information from the running system log.
-This log will help us analuze and solve the problem.
+If your system is behaving abnormally or we are getting some unexpected outputs, it will be necessary to capture information from the running system log.
+This log will help us analyze and solve the problem.
 This document will teach you how to capture the running log of your system.

 ## Login to Your System